LukeEastwood080506/LukeEastwood080506/README.md

 ## Luke Eastwood - Computer Science Student at Teesside University

-🌱 Currently trying to enhance my skills is HTML, CSS, JavaScript and Java.
+🌱 Currently trying to enhance my skills in HTML, CSS, JavaScript and Java.

 ⚡ Interested in Full Stack Development and Web Dev.